2022 Graduate Student Science Writing Workshop

 Since the assignment is due three days after the first workshop, I’d recommend starting on it before we meet.
 It may look like a quick task, but many grad students who have taken my workshop have told me it took a lot longer than they expected!

 Assignments are due by Friday, February 18 , 2022 at 5 pm .
 Email them to me at firstname.lastname@example.org

 Please note that I will only be able to evaluate pieces by the first 20 students who registered for the workshop.
 However, all registrants are welcome to attend both sessions, complete the assignment, and participate in the discussions about the assignment in the second session.
 In order to participate in the second session, waiting list students will need to read the writing assignments I distribute for discussion, and write comments.

-On Friday, February 2, I will send all workshop students 2 pieces.
-Over the weekend, all participants in the second session (Including waiting list students) will be required to write a 100-word critique of each article we will be discussing.
+I will send all workshop students two pieces.
+Before the next session, all participants in the second session (Including waiting list students) will be required to write a 100-word critique of each article we will be discussing.
 The critique should describe a strong point of the article, and suggest a way to improve it.
-Workshop participants will email copies of their critiques to me and the authors by Sunday night and be prepared to discuss them in the second meeting.
+Workshop participants will email copies of their critiques to me and the authors by Monday night and be prepared to discuss them in the second meeting.